• Home

 Monique Roy

-Clinical Therapist, Registered Social Worker, SEP
+Registered Social Worker, Clinical Therapist, SEP

 We all have the innate ability to heal.
 Regardless of our background, age, or goals for therapy each person has the capacity to grow and evolve.
 Having the courage to change is the foundation of a better life.
 “Nothing changes if nothing changes.” – Donna Barnes.
 I aim to work from a place of true authenticity, as I know first-hand what it takes to make that first step in recovery.
 One day at a time.